colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 This directory contains the Python *adapted* code of the GonnaCry ransomware

-**Be aware running GonnaCry/main.py GonnaCry/dist/gonnacry in your computer, it may harm.**
+**Be aware running GonnaCry/main.py or GonnaCry/dist/gonnacry in your computer may cause harm.
+Always use a VM with a snapshot backup.**

 # How this version works: